Tale of a Lake

 Tale of a Lake (Järven tarina) is a 2016 Finnish nature documentary film directed by Marko Röhr and Kim Saarniluoto.
 It is about lakes in Finland, their wildlife, and their place in Finnish folklore.
 The film features narration by Samuli Edelmann and Johanna Kurkela.

-Synopsis
+Plot

 Tale of a Lake is a nature documentary mixed with Finnish mythology.
 A central figure is the female water spirit Ahitar, daughter of the gods Ahti and Vellamo.
 The film passes through the seasons of a year and portrays Finnish lakes and their wildlife, discussing how the terrain and animals feature in folklore.